1jour1vin

 Viticulture

-traditional without chemical fertilizers or various treatments that do not respect the ecological balance
+traditional farming without chemical fertilizers or other treatments that disrupt the ecological balance

 light crushing, partial destemming